potluriUX/spooux.github.io/index.md

 <!--                       <i class="fa fa-usd"> </i>-->
                 </div><div class="home_res_title"><h4> <a href="http://www.amazon.com/R-Labs-Thunderify-pro/dp/B011M930VI/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1437577163&sr=1-1&keywords=thunderify+pro" class="btn btn-primary createProBtn">Go Thunderify Pro</a><br>
                        </h4></div>
-             <a href="http://www.amazon.com/R-Labs-Thunderify-pro/dp/B011M930VI/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1437577163&sr=1-1&keywords=thunderify+pro" class="btn btn-primary createProBtn">Buy</a> thunderify pro version Remove our watermark & create beautiful branded images.
+            Thunderify flyer pro version Remove our watermark & create beautiful branded images.
 When you post an image it is 150% more likely to be reshared, more users.
 Pro has PDF generation also for putting on boards</div>

 </a>
         </div>